nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/readme.md

 **Reproducibility and Replicability** – Reproducibility is defined as obtaining consistent results using the same data and code as an original study (synonymous with computational reproducibility).
 Replicability means obtaining consistent results across studies aimed at answering the same scientific question using new data or other new computational methods.
 Learn more [here.](https://www.nationalacademies.org/news/2019/09/reproducibility-and-replicability-in-research)

-**Peer Review** – The evaluation of work by one or more people with similar competencies as the producers of the work - that is, the authors’ peers.
+**Peer Review** – The evaluation of work by one or more people with similar competencies as the producers of the work - that is, the authors' peers.
 Learn more [here.](https://en.wikipedia.org/wiki/Peer_review)

 **FAIR principles** – Principles to improve the Findability, Accessibility, Interoperability, and Reuse of digital assets.
 The principles emphasize machine- actionability (i.e., the capacity of computational systems to find, access, interoperate, and reuse data with none or minimal human intervention) because humans increasingly rely on computational support to deal with data as a result of the increase in volume, complexity, and creation speed of data.